• Carbon Mild Steel Universal Beam in I Shaped Form Chinese Standard Q235 System 1

 Steel I beam bar IPE has a reduced capacity in the transverse direction, and is also inefficient in carrying torsion, for which hollow structural sections are often preferred.

-Q:Are steel I-beams suitable for long-span bridges?
+Q:Can steel I-beams be used for long-span structures?

 1. Manufacturer Overview